crewAIInc/crewAI/docs/how-to/LLM-Connections.md

 ## Open AI Compatible API Endpoints

 In the context of integrating various language models with CrewAI, the flexibility to switch between different API endpoints is a crucial feature.
-By utilizing environment variables for configuration details such as `OPENAI_API_BASE_URL`, `OPENAI_API_KEY`, and `MODEL_NAME`, you can easily transition between different APIs or models.
+By utilizing environment variables for configuration details such as `OPENAI_API_BASE`, `OPENAI_API_KEY`, and `MODEL_NAME`, you can easily transition between different APIs or models.
 For instance, if you want to switch from using the standard OpenAI GPT model to a custom or alternative version, simply update the values of these environment variables.

-The `OPENAI_API_BASE_URL` variable allows you to define the base URL of the API to connect to, while `OPENAI_API_KEY` is used for authentication purposes.
+The `OPENAI_API_BASE` variable allows you to define the base URL of the API to connect to, while `OPENAI_API_KEY` is used for authentication purposes.
 Lastly, the `MODEL_NAME` variable specifies the particular language model to be used, such as "gpt-3.5-turbo" or any other available model.

 This method offers an easy way to adapt the system to different models or plataforms, be it for testing, scaling, or accessing different features available on various platforms.
 By centralizing the configuration in environment variables, the process becomes streamlined, reducing the need for extensive code modifications when switching between APIs or models.